 EXHIBITION: EXPERIMENTS CARVED FROM TIME

-Bleur Gallery proudly presents Experiments Carved from Time, a group exhibition curated by artist and curator Emmanuel Massillon, bringing together a new generation of multidisciplinary artists whose practices challenge the very boundaries of form, medium, and meaning.
+Bleur Gallery in collaboration with Harlesden High Street, presents Experiments Carved from Time - a landmark group exhibition curated by Emmanuel Massillon showcasing a new generation of Royal College of Art artists challenging the boundaries of form, material, and meaning.
 Opening in Bleur’s newly launched hybrid gallery and studio space on Baker Street, the exhibition embodies the gallery’s mission to reimagine the high street as a site of creative resistance, collaboration, and renewal.

 Ramone ‘K’ Anderson - ‘How many of us have them’ & ‘Nestle’, 2025